Heat pumps make use of natural heat from various sources such as the air, ground or groundwater, to generate heating energy for your home.

-DHW heat pumps generally use warm indoor air, or geothermal energy in some cases, to generate domestic hot water.
+DHW heat pumps use warm indoor air to generate domestic hot water

 Ambient air from the interior is transferred to a refrigerant inside the heat pump.
 This refrigerant is compressed by a compressor and then used for generating hot water via a heat exchanger.
 The higher the room temperature the more efficiently these heat pumps operate.
 This way, energy efficient use can be made of waste heat, particularly from secondary rooms or storage spaces such as a boiler room, larder or a store room.

 Due to their operating principle and their high efficiency, DHW heat pumps are suitable for new build as well as for retrofitting in detached and two-family houses.
 Separating the heating system from DHW heating as an energy saving measure can be achieved quickly and simply.
 DHW heat pumps are also a worthwhile investment which will pay off over the long term, if you are looking to replace your old electrically heated DHW cylinder.